Introduction to DevSecOps with GitLab CI/CD

 6.3.
 Secure Code Practices

 GitLab promotes secure coding practices by providing automated code analysis tools.
-These tools ensure that your code follows best practices for security.
+These tools ensure your code follows best practices for security.

 Code Quality and Security Reports